Summer day trips from Amsterdam

 Connect with nature in Flevoland

-Relax your body and calm your mind with a day trip to unique green oases just outside Amsterdam.
-At the Nationaal Park Nieuw Land, located east of Amsterdam, animal lovers will have the time of their lives observing the wildlife such as birds, deer, foxes and hares; the nearby Nature Park Lelystad is home to a number of animals as well, including otters, moose, bison and wild boars.
-Though both nature parks can be enjoyed on your own, the visitor’s centres organise activities such as photo safaris and guided walks to make the most of your time.
+Relax your body and calm your mind with a day trip to unique green oases outside Amsterdam.
+At the Nationaal Park Nieuw Land, located east of Amsterdam, animal lovers will have the time of their lives observing the wildlife such as birds, deer, foxes and hares; the nearby Nature Park Lelystad is home to many animals as well, including otters, moose, bison and wild boars.
+Though both nature parks can be enjoyed independently, the visitor’s centres organise activities such as photo safaris and guided walks to make the most of your time.